alexiom/alexiom.github.io/_pages/research.md

 ## Working Papers

-- **"Revenue Management with Reallocation" (Job Market Paper)** with Garrett Scott and Jonathan W. Williams.
+- **"Revenue Management with Reallocation"** with Garrett Scott and Jonathan W. Williams.
 - [**"What Can Web Traffic Reveal about Air-Travel Demand?"**](http://alexmarsh.io/files/MarshScottVanKuikenWilliams2024.pdf) with Garrett Scott, Drew Van Kuiken, and Jonathan W. Williams. *Submitted to Economics of Transportation*.
 - **"Allocating Upgrades: Challenges and Opportunities in the Airline Industry"** with Garrett Scott and Jonathan W. Williams.
 - **"Targeting Offers in the Airline Industry"** with Andrii Babii, Garrett Scott, and Jonathan W. Williams.